Physical Fitness, Recreation, Lifestyle

 There are 3 distinct kinds of exercise.
 Each provides unique benefits:

-- Cardiovascular: such as walking, swimming, dancing, Aikido, horseback riding, bicycling, or mini-trampoline.
-I personally find that running and tennis can put too much strain on the joints, so they may be unsafe.
+I personally find that running and tennis can put too much strain on the joints, so they may be unsafe. - Stretching and controlled breathing: such as yoga. (but not "hot yoga", which can be dangerous.)

 - Day 1.
-Resistance- 3 sets: chin ups, squats, rise on toes, pushups, leg lifts, sit ups, hand grips.
+Resistance: slow, deep squats, pushups, chin ups, rise on toes, dips, leg lifts, elastic bands, pull ups, squeeze hand grip spring.

 There are many article, books, videos, and personal trainers to help you get started.
 For example, see Consumer Reports, January 2005.